 Are you an employer?

-The pension rules will be modernised in the coming years.
+All pension schemes offered by employers to their employees should be updated.
 You have to make new agreements about pension schemes, together with your employees.
 Sometimes you have to take steps yourself.
 And sometimes this is arranged per sector if you participate in an industry-wide pension fund.
 You may also receive a message from the insurer or premium pension institution (PPI) where you have your pension scheme.

 You can find more information about the new Pension Act for each target group on Werkenaanonspensioen.nl (in Dutch).